I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/d3dumddi/ns-d3dumddi-_d3dddicb_createcontextvirtual.md

 ## Members

+`NodeOrdinal`

+[in] The zero-based index for the node that the context is scheduled on.

 `EngineAffinity`

 [in] The zero-based index for the engine, within the node that <b>NodeOrdinal</b> specifies, that the context can run in.